Truvada can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 - Store Truvada at room temperature, 68°F to 77°F (20°C to 25°C).

 - Keep Truvada in its original container and keep the container tightly closed.
+If the container has a small packet of drying agent (called a desiccant), do not remove it.
+The desiccant protects the medicine from moisture.

 - Safely throw away Truvada that is no longer needed or expired (out of date).